tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/data_definitions.md

 }
 ```

-The KeyValue record type has to be annotated with the StructAttribute:
+The `KeyValue` record type has to be annotated with the `StructAttribute`:
 ```
 H1 ARRAY<STRUCT<Key VARCHAR, Value BYTES>> HEADERS
 ```